numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 Deprecation warnings are necessary in all cases where functionality will eventually be removed.
-If there is no intent to remove functionality, then it should not be deprecated either.
+If there is no intent to remove functionality, then it should not be deprecated.
 A "please don't use this for new code" in the documentation or other type of warning should be used instead, and the documentation can be organized such that the preferred alternative is more prominently shown.